[3.9] Melting COC Assassin | 8m+ DPS | Deathless Sirus A8

 The Wise Oak

-To be sure you're using it right, check your resistances on your character sheet.
-The higher value (between parenthesis) is your uncapped resistance.
-To benefit from it, you need your highest uncapped resistance to be fire.
+To be sure you're using it right, open your character sheet, go to Defence and check your resistances values between parenthesis - this is your uncapped resistance.
+To benefit partially from this flask, you need your highest uncapped resistance to be fire.
 To fully benefit from it, you need all of your uncapped resistances to be equal.
 In this case, all elements will both be highest and lowest, meaning that you will receive less damage from all of them (and still deal more damage with fire).

 Eternal Mana Flask (replace Quartz Flask for "no mana regen" maps)